Grand Palais: 21st century

 The Grand Palais has a major police station in the basement whose officers help protect the exhibits on show in the Galeries nationales du Grand Palais, particularly the picture exhibition "salons": the Salon de la Société Nationale des Beaux Arts, Salon d'Automne, and Salon Comparaisons.
 The building's west wing also contains a science museum, the Palais de la Découverte.

 It was the host venue of the 2010 World Fencing Championships.

-For the 2011, Monumenta exhibition (11 May to 23 June), sculptor Anish Kapoor was commissioned to create the temporary indoor site-specific installation, Leviathan, an enormous (ca. 775,000 square feet) structure that filled half of the main exhibition hall of the Grand Palais.
+For the 2011 Monumenta exhibition (11 May to 23 June), sculptor Anish Kapoor was commissioned to create the temporary indoor site-specific installation, Leviathan, an enormous (ca. 775,000 square feet) structure that filled half of the main exhibition hall of the Grand Palais.

 It was used during the final stage of the Tour de France in 2017, as part of the promotion for Paris' 2024 Summer Olympics bid.
 The riders rode through the Palais en route to the Champs Élysées.

 The Grand Palais temporarily closed to the public in March 2021 for significant renovation works.
 It reopened in time for the Paris 2024 Olympic Games, where it hosted the fencing and taekwondo events.
-While it is closed, exhibitions that would otherwise be held there will be hosted by other locations, such as the Grand Palais Éphémère and the Musée du Luxembourg in Paris and the Palais de la Bourse in Marseille.
-In October 2024, after four years of closure, the Grand Palais reopens its doors to the public, once again hosting art fairs, including Art Basel.
+While it was closed, exhibitions that would otherwise be held there were hosted by other locations, such as the Grand Palais Éphémère and the Musée du Luxembourg in Paris and the Palais de la Bourse in Marseille.
+In October 2024, after four years of closure, the Grand Palais reopened its doors to the public, once again hosting art fairs, including Art Basel.

 In June 2025, the Grand Palais reopened following a €466 million, four‑year overhaul.
 Highlights include restoration of its iconic glass roof, improved galleries, a new public entrance, 40 lifts, and a Children’s Palace for young visitors.
 Capacity has increased by 140%, aiming to serve millions annually.